devKaos117/tech.lib/tech.lib/Plataform/BIOS.md

 7. **Expansion Cards:** Verify the devices responses and configuration through specific commands

 ### 2. Configuration
-The BIOS access and load configuration files from the BIOS [[Low Level/ROM|ROM]]/Flash Card, proceeding to the nonvolatile BIOS memory, and lastly from the first bytes from storage devices.
+The BIOS access and load configuration files from the BIOS [[Plataform/ROM|ROM]]/Flash Card, proceeding to the nonvolatile BIOS memory, and lastly from the first bytes from storage devices.
 Each configuration is overridden by the next one.
 Some of the most important loaded settings are: boot order, date and time, hardware components initial settings, power management settings and security settings

 ### 3. Basic I/O Devices Initialization
 The basic I/O devices are initialized with feature limitations due to the absence of more complex drivers.
 Some of the interfaces and its limitations are: